fish-shell/fish-shell/sphinx_doc_src/index.rst

 fish suggests commands as you type, based on command history, completions, and valid file paths.
 As you type commands, you will see a suggestion offered after the cursor, in a muted gray color (which can be changed with the ``fish_color_autosuggestion`` variable).

-To accept the autosuggestion (replacing the command line contents), press right arrow or @key{Control,F}.
-To accept the first suggested word, press @key{Alt,&rarr;,Right} or @key{Alt,F}.
+To accept the autosuggestion (replacing the command line contents), press right arrow or :kbd:`Control+F`.
+To accept the first suggested word, press :kbd:`Alt+&rarr;,Right` or :kbd:`Alt+F`.
 If the autosuggestion is not what you want, just ignore it: it won't execute unless you accept it.

 Autosuggestions are a powerful way to quickly summon frequently entered commands, by typing the first few characters.
 They are also an efficient technique for navigating through directory hierarchies.